yashkumarsharma/kahunas-demo/README.md

 1. Add env file for production deployment
 1. hot module reload has stopped working
 1. In workouts, micro app development, http://localhost:3001/workouts/ is working fine, but some issue in http://localhost:3001/workouts

+### Possible enhancements
+1. Use a mature styling library